cloudfright/blog/cloudfright-blog/content/posts/hello-hugo-pt1.md

 ```
 hugo server -D
 ```
 This will start up a local server.
 Just open ```http://localhost:1313/``` in your browser.
-The the -D option allows you to see [draft](https://gohugo.io/getting-started/usage/) posts.
+The -D option allows you to see [draft](https://gohugo.io/getting-started/usage/) posts.

 Every time you save your Markdown files, the preview will automatically refresh.